-The benchmark practice qualification for a manager in a housing support service is SVQ Social Services and Healthcare at SCQF Level 9.
+The benchmark practice qualification for a manager in a care at home service is SVQ Social Services and Healthcare at SCQF level 9.

 This qualification contains National Occupational Standards (NOS) which identify the skills, knowledge and values reflected in the job role.
 Any individual manager will, in their job role, evidence some although not all, of these standards.